HME201 - Medicine 2A

 In accordance with Department of Human Services policy*, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 Students will also be required to hold a current Working With Children Check and will also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.

 HME201 represents Semester 1 of the Year 2 of the Bachelor of Medicine Bachelor of Surgery (BMBS) course and consists of a single unit of four credit points.
-The curriculum throughout the BMBS course is organised into four themes: Ethics, Law, Professionalism and Communication; Public Health Medicine; Doctor and Patient; and Knowledge of Health and Illness.
+The curriculum throughout the BMBS course is organised into four themes: Ethics, Law and Professionalism; Public Health Medicine; Doctor and Patient; and Knowledge of Health and Illness.

 In order to comply with Commonwealth Department of Health requirements for rural clinical placements, all students will need to complete at least 4 weeks of a dedicated rural attachment within their clinical years.
 For students attached to Geelong and Eastern Health Clinical Schools throughout year 3 and 4, this is most likely to occur within the GP rotation in HME401 or the Elective/ Selective/Pre-internship program in HME402.
 There will likely be a necessity for directed Selective placements in the event that the rural criteria is not met during the preceding placements.
 John Flynn Scholarship placements occurring outside of Deakin semester periods cannot fulfil these requirements.

-The Ethics, Law, Professionalism and Communication theme in HME201 introduces students to issues of justice in healthcare, and establishes their core knowledge and skills in research ethics.
-Other topics covered include issues in paediatrics, vulnerable populations, and the role of professionals in maintaining quality and safety in patient care.
+The Ethics, Law and Professionalism theme in HME201 introduces students to issues of justice in healthcare, and establishes their core knowledge and skills in research ethics.
+Other topics covered may include issues in reproductive health and paediatrics, conscientious objection, competency, and professionalism in prescribing.
 Students will also participate in a three-week online interprofessional collaborative case conference activity with students from other courses within the Faculty of Health.

 Public Health Medicine (PHM)